 Many artists sell for more in specific regions of the country

 If an artist has an association with a particular region of the country—perhaps he or she went to school or taught there—demand for their work is often much higher there.
-For example, a 1936 painting by Texas artist Everett Spruce (above) sold in 2014 for more than $250,000.
-Two smaller 1930s works have since sold in the same $200,000 price range, and we have a waiting list to purchase other works from that period.
-The current auction record for Everett Spruce is $92,000.
+For example, a 1936 painting by Texas artist Everett Spruce sold in 2014 for more than $250,000.
+Two smaller 1930s works have since sold in the same $200,000 price range, yet the current auction record for Everett Spruce is $92,000.

 The old adage “people don’t want what their parents had, they want what their grandparents had” is true in art as well.
 Below is our “generational curve summary.”
 Please note that this is a summary of our observations and is not a definitive analysis.

 Currently, Generation X (born 1965-1979), followed by the Millennials (born 1980-2000), are inheriting wealth and actively building collections of their own taste.
 They often shun the art they grew up with, instead opting for the art of their grandparents' generation.